So You Need Kennel Plans… where do you begin?

 - Kennel design consulting services – Available long distance by telephone, or on-site anywhere in the world.
 I often travel to work one-on-one with clients where ever they live.Clients may be the business owner, a contractor or even an architect needing advice for his own project.
 I’ve consulted with zoning officials asking for advice while writing a new animal-related zoning ordinance.

 You might ask, “…so, what is the big deal about designing a kennel?”
-I’ve written two books on the subject, and another one is in the works.
+I’ve written three books on the subject, and another one is in the works.
 These buildings are anything but typical.
 They are constantly wet inside and each kennel use has its own unique needs.
 It is very important to get the design right.

 This is what my blog is all about.
 I try to demystify the design aspects of building and maintaining a kennel in an effort to help owners’ get-it-right from the start.
 Like anything, it’s not hard to do, if you know the secrets.
 If you get it wrong, you, your staff and the animals contained within, all pay the price, and usually at a great financial cost.